wanglin2/mind-map/web/src/pages/Doc/en/select/index.md

 # Select plugin

-The `Select` plugin provides the function of right-clicking to select multiple nodes.
+The `Select` plugin provides the function of select multiple nodes.

 ## Register